Nativity (film series): Nativity Rocks! (2018)

 It was confirmed on 4 December 2017 that Nativity 4 would be released on Friday 23 November 2018, and would be entitled Nativity Rocks!.
 A teaser trailer was released in July 2018.
 Casting included; Simon Lipkin, Daniel Boys, Craig Revel Horwood, Meera Syal, Helen George, Ruth Jones, Celia Imrie, Hugh Dennis, Anna Chancellor, Ramin Karimloo, as well as some of the cast from the original theatre musical cast.

 Doru, a child refugee from Syria, is separated from his father as he arrives in the United Kingdom.
 He is moved to Coventry by social worker Miss Shelly and joins St Bernadette's Primary School, where he meets a new teaching assistant, Jerry Poppy, who assists him in his search for his father amid another Christmas musical production for the school, led by impresario Emmanuel Cavendish.

 Future

-In 2019, Debbie Isitt commented on having a prequel film centred around Marc Wootton's character, Desmond Poppy, "On her slate" and stated that Nativity 5 may be made and was being developed but was "uncertain".
-It would have been set in Australia.
+In a 2015 interview with Feel Christmassy, before the release of Nativity Rocks!, Isitt stated that the fifth instalment in the series "has been developed" and that it would be set in Australia; she added, however, that she was "uncertain as to if or when [it] will be made".
+She also hinted on X in 2019 that she had a "Mr Poppy prequel ... on [her] slate".
+As of 2022, Coventry Telegraph said there had been "no [further] word on a potential fifth film".